LoyolaChicagoCS/gradhandbook/source/regulations.rst

 of not less than B (3.0) during their course of study.
 Those who fail to meet this requirement may be dismissed by the Graduate School.
-No more than two grades below B and no grades of C- or less may be counted as fulfilling degree requirements.
+No more than two grades of C or C+ and no grades of C- or less may be counted as fulfilling degree requirements.
-*Still C-, D or F  do count to enormously drag down your cumulative GPA*.
+*Still C-, D or F  do count to enormously drag down your cumulative GPA!*

 .. index:: incomplete grade I